thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

     5. Create new Search Index  - use the documentation in ..\TempTracker_IoTBluemixMFPSample-master\tempTrackCloudantConfiguration or (http://bit.ly/1TnfJFv)

 ***
-### d) Connect the sensor and check the data with your Bluemix application
+### 4.4 Connect the sensor and check the data with your Bluemix application

     1. Get the Sensor and connect to IoT Cloud ( https://developer.ibm.com/recipes/tutorials/connect-a-cc2650-sensortag-to-the-iot-foundations-quickstart/)
     2. Configure the IoT-Node in Node-RED using the given DeviceID